-For base case trials, abundance indices will be taken to be linearly proportional to the appropriate component of the underlying model biomass in the stratum/strata concerned.
+For base case trials, abundance indices are taken to be linearly proportional to the appropriate component of the underlying model biomass in the spatial stratum and quarter concerned.
 Possible alternatives to this are considered under Robustness trials (see Section 9 below).